THE BIGGEST MISTAKE FOUNDERS MAKE WHEN HIRING FOR OPERATIONS

 The email marketing example

-Faithful execution of email marketing looks like sending two emails every week, every week, without fail.
+Faithful execution of email marketing looks like sending two emails every week, without fail.
 Consistent, reliable, done.

 Strategy asks: do these emails actually ladder up to anything?
 Are they driving sales?
 What's the relationship between the content we're sending and the revenue we're generating?
 Which type of content actually converts — and which is just filling an editorial calendar?